BlackSnufkin/PwnBox-Kali/Twiking/Twiking.md

 # Panel Configuration:

-* Right click on the panel bat on the top of the screen  select panel and click on add new item
+* Right click on the panel bat on the top of the screen  select panel and click on add new item <br>

 ![Twiking_Pic/5-1.png](Twiking_Pic/5-1.png)

-On the search bar search for cpu
-and select CPU graph
-and click add
+* On the search bar search for cpu and select CPU graph and click add <br>
 ![Twiking_Pic/5-2.png](Twiking_Pic/5-2.png)

-right click on the top right corner on the graf icon
+* right click on the top right corner on the graf icon and select properties <br>
-select properties

 ![Twiking_Pic/5-3.png](Twiking_Pic/5-3.png)